wesseln1/b4Chapter10Prac1-5/README.md

 ***

-### Practice: Show The Details
+### Practice: Close a location

-We found that users want to bookmark specific locations.
-Add a Details button to each location card, create a ```<LocationDetail>``` component, and add an additional route to handle the location detail.
+Refactor the ```<LocationDetail>``` component to allow closing(deleting).
+You will need to incorporate a loadingStatus.
+Once a location has been closed, automatically redirect the user back to the location list.